Item 9: Familiarize yourself with reference and pointer types

 std::unique_ptr<T>

-) forces allocation to occur on the heap, which in turn means that the allocated item can outlive
+) forces allocation to occur on the heap, which in turn means that

-the scope of the current block.
+the allocated item can outlive the scope of the current block.
 Under the covers, Box<T>

-is also a simple 8 byte pointer value.
+is also a simple eight-byte

 let box_pt = Box::new(Point { x: 10, y: 20 });